Baglecake/CQB/README.md

 ## Overview
 **v1.3 - Retrieval-Augmented Orchestration (RAO) Architecture**

-Central Query Brain (CQB) is the world's first implementation of **Retrieval-Augmented Orchestration (RAO)** - a novel AI architecture that uses context to dynamically build reasoning teams rather than just inform responses.
+Central Query Brain (CQB) implements **Retrieval-Augmented Orchestration (RAO)** - a novel AI architecture that uses context to dynamically build reasoning teams rather than just inform responses.
 Unlike traditional RAG systems that retrieve information to enhance a single agent's answer, RAO retrieves and analyzes context to determine what kinds of experts are needed and generates a custom team of specialist agents.

 **🔥 NEW in v1.3**: **RAO Implementation** - Context-aware agent generation with file-based knowledge integration